sdeseille/vagrant-ansible-podman-env/README.md

 ## But... it's still not enough

 I systematically check that my hypotheses are correct and reproducible.
 I try again to destroy and up my box after that.
 The symptom reappears.
 I spend more time searching and trying to understand what's wrong.
-In fact, once I've destroyed the box, if I up it immediately afterards, the problem occurs.
+In fact, once I've destroyed the box, if I up it immediately afterwards, the problem occurs.
 If I wait a bit before Up it, everything's fine.
 I found an [old vagrant issue in github](https://github.com/hashicorp/vagrant/issues/8846) mentioning my symptom and someone suggested the following command to solve this problem.

 >netsh winsock reset